buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 We design an independent plugin to implement the `QueueSort` extension point separately, so that we can integrate queue sort logic of all plugins, and register them at one time.

-In this proposal, we implement the Less function to gather pods belongs to same gang.
+In this proposal, we implement the Less function to gather pods belong to same gang.
 The specific queuing rule is:

 1. Firstly, compare the priorities of the two pods, the higher priority is at the front of the queue.